 sexaholism and to help families

 and friends of sexaholics.
-S-Anon has a variety of literature,
+S-Anon has a variety of

-conventions and meetings to provide support for families and
+meetings to provide support for families and

 friends of sexaholics.